lfonsecac/dbt-certification-project/docs/challenges/25_add_daily_job/25_add_daily_job.md

 We're using the schedule with cron as an event to trigger the workflow on a daily basis.
 I've also added the `workflow_dispatch:` key that let's you trigger the workflow manually to test it by yourself.

-I've also added the `branches` property so you can specify your github development branch to schedule this workflow to run on that branch.
+I've also added the `ref` property under the `Checkout repository` step so you can specify your github development branch to schedule this workflow to run on that branch.

 Let's a do a deep dive on each dbt command used on the above workflow: